david-hernandez/drupal8-oop/08-Explaining-namespacing/README.md

 #### backslash \

 The second thing that needs explaining.
 If you've never dealt with it before, the backslash at the beginning of the namespace, or class reference, refers to the "global namespace".
 This tells PHP, "start at the beginning."
-OR, "start at the root."
+Or, "start at the root."
 Whatever.
 It affects scope.

 When you refer to classes in your code, you are basically at the root level.
 The stuff you are doing in these